seermer/TensorFlow2-EfficientNetV2/README.md

 ## ghost_efficientnetV2.py
 a custom version of efficientnetV2,\
-replaced most Convolutional layers to Ghost Modules introduced in paper\
+replaced most Convolutional layers with Ghost Modules introduced in paper\
 https://arxiv.org/abs/1911.11907 \
 GhostNet: More Features from Cheap Operations\
 by Han et al.\